infinitered/ignite-maps/README.md

 $ ignite generate map StoreLocator
 ```

-This generates a component at `./App/Components/StoreLocator.js`.
+This adds `ignite-maps` and generates a component at `./App/Components/StoreLocator.js`.

 ## License

 This plugin is licensed MIT by Infinite Red, Inc., and was created by
 Jamon Holmgren, Steve Kellock, and Robin Heinze.